Netcracker/DRNavigator/documentation/Architecture.md

     username: system:serviceaccount:site-manager:sm-auth-sa
 ```

-3) In this response, we are interested in the following fields:
+3. In this response, the following fields are relevant:

 ```
   - status.authenticated = true
   - status.user.username = system:serviceaccount:site-manager:sm-auth-sa
 ```

-Where `site-manager` is SiteManager's Namespace name and `sm-auth-sa` is SA name.
+Where, `site-manager` is the SiteManager's Namespace name and `sm-auth-sa` is the SA name.

 ![](/documentation/images/site-manager-http-auth.png)

-More information about token can be found at [SiteManager authorization](#security-authorization) part.
+For more information about a token, see [SiteManager authorization](#security-authorization).

-What might be required to implement this approach:
+The following parameters are required to implement this approach:

-1. The operator which processing requests from SiteManager must have a `serviceaccount`.
+* An operator that processes requests from SiteManager must have a `serviceaccount`.

-2. The operator's `serviceaccount` must be wrapped in a `ClusterRoleBinding` with the `system:auth-delegator` cluster role:
+* The operator's `serviceaccount` must be wrapped in a `ClusterRoleBinding` with the `system:auth-delegator` cluster role:

 ```
 apiVersion: rbac.authorization.k8s.io/v1